-Hitherto there is no interoperable material between the Rail Freight Corridor n°4 "Atlantic" networks, which requires a change of traction and train driver in each border crossing.
-In this case, the new train driver must verifier the respect of all the security rules of the train (in its wagon composition), according to the exigencies and documentation of each national network.
+Depending on the border crossing there might be no interoperable material between the IM networks on the Atlantic Corridor, which might require a change of traction and train driver in the border crossing.
+In this case, the new train driver must verify the respect of all the security rules of the train (in its wagon composition), according to the exigencies and documentation of each national network.